Predicting crashes in oil prices during the COVID-19 pandemic with mixed causal-noncausal models: Mixed causal-noncausal models and filtering

-The parameter $\lambda$ penalizes the variability in the filtered trend and therefore the larger its value, the smoother is the trend component.
-The limit results of this minimization problem as $\lambda$ approaches infinity is hence a linear trend.
-As \citeA{dejong2016econometrics} indicate, based on the first order condition, the solution of this minimization problem can be expressed in closed-form as such,
+\citeA{voisin2019forecasting} use the Hodrick-Prescott filter (HP) before detecting bubbles in Nickel monthly prices.
+The HP filter, as opposed to the aforementioned deterministic trends, extracts the trend process $f^{(4)}_t$ via a minimization that relies on a penalizing parameter denoted $\lambda$.

-This equation however only holds for $t=3,\dots,T-2$.
-They show that overall the trend component is a weighted average of the initial series, with both lags and leads, with a number of adjustments terms at the endpoints of the sample.
-This latter representation also shows that HP is actually a \textit{MAR}(2,2) filter and hence that the genuine dynamics observed in raw series is preserved although potentially modified (see \citeNP{hecq2017seasonal}).
-It is now commonly accepted to use $\lambda=1\,600$ for quarterly data \cite{hodrick1997postwar}.
-For other frequencies, rules of thumbs consist in adjusting the parameter to the frequency relative to quarterly data,
+The larger this parameter, the smoother the trend component is (that is, with $\lambda$ approaching infinity, the extracting trend becomes linear).
+For details about the HP filter see \citeA{hodrick1997postwar}.
+It is now commonly accepted to use $\lambda=1\,600$ for quarterly data.
+For other frequencies, the rule of thumb consists in adjusting the parameter to the frequency relative to quarterly data,

 with either $i=2$ \cite{backus1992international} or $i=4$ \cite{ravn2002adjusting}, yielding respectively a penalizing parameter of 14\,400 and 129\,600 for monthly series.
-Most criticisms of the HP filter concern its application on series with complex stochastic and deterministic trends. \citeA{phillips2019boosting} propose an adaptation of the filter improving its accuracy for such series.
-In our case, the proposed boosting algorithm absorbs too much dynamics and captures the bubble in the trend component. \\
+Most criticisms of the HP filter concern its application on series with complicated stochastic and deterministic trends. \citeA{phillips2019boosting} propose an adaptation of the filter improving its accuracy for such series.\footnote{In our case, the proposed boosting algorithm absorbs too much dynamics and captures the bubble in the trend component.} We investigate in Section \ref{sec:Montecarlo_MAR} the potential dynamic distortions that can be induced by HP filtering (see among others \citeNP{hamilton2018you}) but find no significant distortions of the mixed causal-noncausal dynamics. \\

-Note that while we may lack interpretation when the assumed fundamentals are approximated by a polynomial trend of order 6 or extracted using an HP filter, this does not significantly affect the interpretation of our results.
-Indeed, we investigate probabilities of events, and mostly the probabilities of turning points during explosive episodes.
-Hence, we are not interested in the exact value of a forecast but rather in the direction with respect to the deviation from the fundamental trend (e.g. probabilities of a further increase or of a crash).
-This stems from the difficulty to construct and evaluate fundamental measures and we expect that if the trend is not accurately identified, the impact will not be as important as for point predictions of prices for instance.